 Overall, studies published since AR5 provide further evidence of an anthropogenic influence on precipitation, and therefore we now assess that it is likely that human influence has contributed to large-scale precipitation changes observed since the mid-20th century.
-New attribution studies strengthen previous findings of a detectable increase in mid to high latitude land precipitation over the NH (high confidence).
+New attribution studies strengthen previous findings of a detectable increase in mid to high latitude land precipitation over the Northern Hemisphere (high confidence).
 There is medium confidence that human influence has contributed to a strengthening of the zonal mean wet tropics-dry subtropics contrast, and that tropical rainfall changes follow the wet-gets-wetter, dry-gets-drier paradigm.
-There is also medium confidence that ozone depletion has increased precipitation over the southern high latitudes and decreased it over southern midlatitudes during austral summer.
+There is also medium confidence that ozone depletion has increased precipitation over the southern high latitudes and decreased it over southern mid-latitudes during austral summer.
 Owing to observational uncertainties and inconsistent results between studies, we conclude that there is low confidence in the attribution of changes in the seasonality of precipitation.

 Streamflow

 Streamflow is to-date the only variable of the terrestrial water cycle with enough in-situ observations to allow for detection and attribution analysis at continental to global scales.
 Based on evidence from a few formal detection and attribution studies, particularly on the timing of peak streamflow, and the qualitative evaluation of studies reporting on observed and simulated trends, AR5 concluded that there is medium confidence that anthropogenic influence on climate has affected streamflow in some middle and high latitude regions.
-AR5 also noted that observational uncertainties are large and that often only a limited number of models were considered.
+The AR5 also noted that observational uncertainties are large and that often only a limited number of models were considered.

 Section 2.3.1.3.6 assesses that there have not been significant trends in global average streamflow over the last century, though regional trends have been observed, driven in part by internal variability.
 Only a limited number of studies have systematically compared observed streamflow trends at continental to global scales with changes simulated by global circulation models in a detection and attribution setting.
 H. Yang et al. (2017) did not find a significant correlation between observed runoff changes and changes simulated in CMIP5 models in most grid cells, consistent with the assessment that observed changes are dominated by internal variability.
 In a pan-European assessment, Gudmundsson et al. (2017) attribute the spatio-temporal pattern of decreasing streamflow in southern Europe and increasing streamflow in northern Europe to anthropogenic climate change, but also concluded that additional effects of human water withdrawals could not be excluded.
-Focussing on continental runoff during 1958-2004, Alkama et al. (2013) found a significant change only when using reconstructed data over all rivers, and a large uncertainty in the estimate of the global streamflow trend due to opposing changes over different continents.
+Focussing on continental runoff during 1958–2004, Alkama et al. (2013) found a significant change only when using reconstructed data over all rivers, and a large uncertainty in the estimate of the global streamflow trend due to opposing changes over different continents.
 Gedney et al. (2014) detected the influence of aerosols on streamflow in North America and Europe, with aerosols having driven an increase in streamflow due to reduced evaporation (see Section 8.3.1.5 for details on processes).
 There is also evidence for a detectable anthropogenic contribution toward earlier winter-spring streamflows in the north-central US (Kam et al., 2018) and in western Canada (Najafi et al., 2017).
 From a model evaluation perspective, Sheffield et al. (2013) reported that CMIP5 models reproduce spatial variations in runoff in North America well, though they tend to underestimate it.